awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/iam-policy-examples-asm-secrets.md

 ## Allow Read Access to All Secrets Created in a Specific Region in AWS Secrets Manager<a name="iam-policy-examples-asm-secrets-in-a-region"></a>

 The following IAM policy allows read access to all secrets that you create in a specific AWS Region in AWS Secrets Manager\.
-This policy applies to resources that you have created already and all resources that you create in the future in the specified Region:
+This policy applies to resources that you have created already and all resources that you create in the future in the specified Region\.

 ```
 {